DevExpress/testcafe/docs/articles/templates/selectors/filter-dom-by-predicates.md

-Functions that search for elements through the DOM tree allow you to filter the matched set by a `filterFn` predicate.
+Functions that search for elements in the DOM tree allow you to use a `filterFn` predicate to filter the matched set.

 The `filterFn` predicate is executed on the client side.
 It takes the following parameters.